 We know that health systems in Singapore are being placed under enormous pressure, so we’ve worked in partnership with several Singapore healthcare providers to ease some of that pressure through our RPA expertise.
 Within processes such as testing and patient record keeping, we’ve been able to significantly lower the human workload required for these processes through the timely deployment of Digital Workers.

-Examples of RPA in Singapore's Healthcare Industry
+Examples of RPA in Healthcare in Singapore

 National University Health System (NUHS)